seinecle/codapps/docs/generated-slides/subdir/testing-and-releasing-for-android_temp_html.md

 - *em lyon business school students*: log in to your account by following the instuctions you received by email.

 //ST: !
-image::Creating-a-new-app-on-your-Google-Play-Console.png[align="center",title="Creating a new app on your Google Play Console"]
+image::https://docs.google.com/drawings/d/e/2PACX-1vTXrE1Y1AchhDJMOR8lEBPaChaC5dlxK5mi9FXvNjod_NVuCa4mLGr801fz0Fcz_dyTkjNhfv1QE7C7/pub?w=1124&h=638[align="center",title="Creating a new app on your Google Play Console"]
-{nbsp} +

 //ST: !
 You now have access to the menu for your app.